Coding-Academy-STL/Intro-to-Python/README.md

 Check out this [social media bot](https://social.exozy.me/@ebooks/), created using some powerful artificial intelligence libraries and [only 200 lines of code](https://git.exozy.me/Ta180m/ebooks)!

-## Can I start coding?
+## How do I use this course?

-Hang on one sec.

 You can run the `.ipynb` notebook files with any [Jupyter notebook](https://jupyter.org/) editor such as [Binder](https://mybinder.org/v2/gh/LadueCS/Intro-to-Python/HEAD) or [VSCode](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
+Binder is way easier, and the layout is pretty simple.
+You can select a file on the left.
+To run code, click inside the cell and press the run button at the top.
+Amazing, isn't it?

 ## What are some good resources for learning Python outside of this course?